hanykumar/Task-List-Privacy-Policy/README.md

-# Task-List-Privacy-Policy
-Task List Application is used to keep your personal task list.
+Task List Application is used to keep your tasks safe and secure.
+Use Task list application for storing different categories of tasks like:
+- To do
+- Shopping List
+- Personal
+- Passwords
+- Others

-Data that we store
+The Data that we store from our users is
-- Email Id with registration
+- Email Id while registration process
+- Google Firebase handles your authentication with your email id and password.
+We do not store your password.

-- Task list with encrypted title and its content.
+- Your Tasks are secured with encrypted title and its content in google firebase database.

-We don't share any data provided by any User.
+- We don't share any of your data to anyone.
-User can delete their account and data anytime in application itself.
+- Any Users can delete their account and their personal data on this application anytime by going to settings tab.

-We use google firebase authentication system, google takes care of all user authentication credentials.
+(*After deletion, there is no way to get your data back).